RMLio/RMLStreamer/docker/README.md

-# Running the RMLStreamer with Docker
+# Running RMLStreamer with Docker

-Get the RMLStreamer up and running using Docker.
+Get RMLStreamer up and running using Docker.
 No Java, no Flink, no Maven required.

 ## 1. Prerequisites
 - [Docker or Docker Engine](https://www.docker.com/), version 19 or higher